These are the platforms that have banned Trump and his allies

 Facebook and Instagram

-Facebook and its photo-sharing service, Instagram, suspended Trump for 24 hours starting Wednesday after he posted a video that voiced support for the mob that breached the Capitol.
+Facebook and its photo-sharing service, Instagram, suspended Trump for 24 hours starting Wednesday after he posted a video telling the mob that breached the Capitol to go home while also saying “we love you, you’re very special.”

 The following day, chief executive Mark Zuckerberg announced that Trump would be banned indefinitely but at least through the presidential transition.
 The suspension came after Twitter’s 12-hour ban, but marked the most aggressive action taken against the president by a social platform.